saurabhkulkarni77/bert_language_understanding/README.md

 ## Multi-label Classification Task with transformer and BERT
-you can use it two solve binary classification, multi-class classification or multi-label classification problem.
+you can use it to solve binary classification, multi-class classification or multi-label classification problem.

 it will print loss during training,  and print f1 score for each epoch during validation.